Skip to product information

 Width: 7.5cm x 7.5cm Height: 5.0cm

-Gentle green, quiet scenery
+Gentle greenery, quiet scenery

 Enjoy the scenery in the palm of your hand